Medical education program and objectives

 3. Perform an accurate comprehensive or focused physical examination

-5. Demonstrate the ability to apply clinical reasoning skills, both verbally and in written form
+5. Demonstrate the ability to apply clinical reasoning, both verbally and in written form

-6. Demonstrate ability in using advanced technology tools to deliver patient care
+6. Use advanced technology tools to deliver patient care

 8. Create and prioritize differential diagnoses